Discover what you are naturally good at

 Practice!
 Practice!
 Practice!

-Through role-playing, you can experiment with different ways to tackle the challenges and see whether your solutions are practical.
-Practicing how you can solve the common problems prevalent in your field might help you find answers when such problems arise in your job.
+Through role-playing, you can also experiment with different ways to tackle challenges and see whether the solutions you choose are the most effective.
+Practicing how you solve common problems prevalent in your field can help you find answers when such problems actually arise.

 How to Improve Your Problem-solving Skills in the Workplace